taytorious/resource-tester/README.md

 ![](img/sample.png?raw=true)

 In this case, we are comparing the performance of a page loading a resource (global.js) sync vs async.
-The first graph shows us that DOM interactive is much more consistent when global.js is loaded async.
-The second graph shows us performance metrics specific to global.js.
+The first graph shows that DOM interactive is much more consistent when global.js is loaded async.
+The second graph shows performance metrics specific to global.js.